How Superfoods Contribute to a Healthier Lifestyle

 The great taste you expect from jerky but with a boost of antioxidants, the Shrooms Jerky line is another tasty way to add mushrooms to your diet.
-The jerky is composed of two types of mushrooms—shiitake and portobello.
+The jerky is made from fresh portabellas.
 The mushrooms are deeply marinated for 24 hours a day to enhance the flavor profile.
-The options are roasted teriyaki portobello, honey chipotle shiitake, and original portabella.
+The options are roasted teriyaki, sweet chipotle and original.

 Get the Health Benefits of Mushrooms with Shroom Snacks

 Including superfoods into your daily diet is an excellent way to proactively increase your quality of life and fight the negative impacts of stress on your body.
 Shroom snacks are a simple way to ensure that you reap the benefits that mushrooms provide, including improved brain function and blood pressure regulation.
 They have antioxidant and antiviral properties and offer weight control benefits.

 The Shroom Crisp snacks are a convenient option to take along on hikes, easy to pack in a school lunch, and make an excellent topping for salads if you are looking to add a little crunch.

 Next time you are looking for something to hold you over until dinner or you need a boost after your workout, try Shrooms Snacks.

 Start on your journey toward better health and longer life by incorporating more superfoods into your diet.
 Check out our recipe section for more ideas on how to incorporate mushrooms into your cooking.